trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		depth: the depth value of the vector containing the resource you want to return.
 		ResourceVector: the vector containing the resource you want to return.
 		-
-		int: the value of the phosphorus resource at the specified coordinates in the specified vector.
+		Output: int, the value of the phosphorus resource at the specified coordinates in the specified vector.
-		-
-		cout << PhosphorusGrab(0, 0, 0, 100, 100, 10, ResourceVector);
 _______________________

-		Returns the int value for the potassium resource at a given position -
 		PotassiumGrab(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector) -
 		x: the x (0-length) coordinate of the space for the resource you want to return.